-Section 2.
+Section 3.
 Copy of Job Description

-Upon initial employment and upon each change in job classification, work location, or work schedule thereafter, each full-time or part-time bargaining unit employee shall be notified in writing and furnished a copy of his/her job description, applicable salary, work location, or work schedule as applicable.
-When a position has regular, predictable and/or recurrent peak periods where substantial overtime hours are expected by an employee in that position (such as employees involved in annual budget process or employees involved in the student registration or student admittance process), those should be noted in the job description given to the employee.
-This is considered informational only and in no way limits the University from requiring employees to put in additional hours for any business reason.
+Upon initial employment or a new position each bargaining unit employee shall be furnished a copy of his/her job description.
+It is understood that the job description is a general statement of responsibilities and duties.
+Where a position has regular, predictable and/or recurrent peak periods where substantial extended hours are expected by an employee in that position (such as employees involved in the annual budget process or employees involved in the student registration or student admittance process), those should be noted in the description given to the employee.
+This is considered informational only and in no way limits the University from requiring employees to put in additional hours for any business purpose.

-Where an operating unit has regular, predictable periods when non-emergency leave cannot be granted, these should also be noted on the employee's job description.
+Additionally, when an operating unit has regular, predictable periods when nonemergency leave cannot be granted, these should also be noted on the employee's job description.